The Nook Japan

 Tattoos: the rule that surprises people

-Many public baths still prohibit visible tattoos, a legacy of their association with organised crime in Japan.
+Many public baths still prohibit visible tattoos, a legacy of their association with organized crime in Japan.
 This applies to adults; it rarely concerns children, but it can affect a tattooed parent.
 Your options:

 • Choose a tattoo-friendly bath (a growing number advertise this).